Carroll William Dodge: Lichen taxonomy

-Awards and honors
+Awards and affiliations

-In 1931, Dodge was head of the International Association of Plant Taxonomists Section on Lichens and in 1950, he was vice-president for Medical Mycology of the Rio de Janeiro International Congress of Microbiology.

-His honors include: election to Phi Beta Kappa, Sigma Xi, and Gamma Alpha (National Councilor, 1923–1928; National Secretary, 1927); doctorates by the Universidad Nacional de Guatemala (1942) and the Universidad Nacional de Chile (1950); perpetual honorary member of the Societe Linneenne de Lyon, and the American Microscopical Society (and Centennial Award, 1978).
+Dodge's honors include: election to Phi Beta Kappa, Sigma Xi, and Gamma Alpha (National Councilor, 1923–1928; National Secretary, 1927); doctorates by the Universidad Nacional de Guatemala (1942) and the Universidad Nacional de Chile (1950); perpetual honorary member of the Societe Linneenne de Lyon, and the American Microscopical Society (and Centennial Award, 1978).
 He received the medal of the Society of Medical Mycologists of the Americas in 1976.

-Organizational affiliations

-The list of Dodge's organizational affiliations includes: American Association for the Advancement of Science, the New England Botanical Club, the Botanical Society of America (chairman of mycology, 1920's), the British Mycological Society, the American Microscopical Society (vice-president, 1938), and the American Phytopathological Society.
+The list of Dodge's organizational affiliations includes: American Association for the Advancement of Science, the New England Botanical Club, the Botanical Society of America (chairman of mycology, 1920s), the British Mycological Society, the American Microscopical Society (vice-president, 1938), and the American Phytopathological Society.
 He also served on the editorial boards of Botanical Abstracts, Biological Abstracts, and Rhodora.